KyberNetwork/developer-portal/docs/api_abi-conversionrates.md

 The ConversionRates contract's role is to allow reserve operators to make simple on-chain adjustment to the prices and is an optimized cheap (w.r.t gas consumption) interface to enter rate feeds.
 ___
+## DISCLAIMER
+**All code snippets in this document have not been audited and should not be used in production.
+If so, it is done at your own risk.**

 ## INDEX